ConnectEverything/ngs-xacct-guide/ServiceShare.md

-# Share a Service API
+# Cross-Account Service Share

-Using the `add export`, `generate activation`, and `add import` commands of the `nsc` tool, a service API may be made available to other accounts.
+Using the `add export`, `generate activation`, and `add import` commands of the `nsc` tool, a service may be made available to other accounts.

-> Note: an API provider may choose to make their API available to _any_ account in NGS (_public_ export) or to
+> Note: A service provider may choose to make their service available to _any_ account in NGS (_public_ export) or to
 > selected accounts only (_private_ export).
 Private export is shown.

 ## Payment Service Scenario